Magrit/charity/readme.md

 * JSP files

 ## Status
-Project is still developed.
+Project is still in develop stage.
 I plan to add a few tests and function sending email to confirm registration.